Knowledge Hub

 Bulk EFT payments refer to processing Canadian bank account transactions in bulk in order to optimize payment operations at scale.

-EFT CPA 005 File Guide
+EFT CPA 005 File Guide: Everything You Need to Know

 +